sciontc1/MSFS2020-WebView-Panel/README.md

 This fork was initially to allow the use of other mods as a default value instead of the original URL Maximus had included to make it more of a template ready to go with some mods as is, such as:

-* Lians MSFS2020 Google map VFR mod. : https://github.com/lian/msfs2020-go/releases
+* Lians MSFS2020 Google map VFR mod. : https://github.com/lian/msfs2020-go/releases - custom HTML to resize the font to my preferences can be seen in the screenshots of this repo

 * HankHank10's MSFS2020 Cockpit companion (requires changing URL and rebuilding package to to localhost:**5000**) : https://github.com/hankhank10/MSFS2020-cockpit-companion/releases/tag/0.1

 Will update with more as and when possible